McGill Faculty of Law: Quid Novi

 Quid Novi, also known colloquially as the Quid, is the Faculty of Law's student-run newspaper.
 Since the publication of its first edition in March 1981, Quid Novi has been a forum for both students and faculty to share news and opinions on both legal and non-legal matters.
 Quid Novi is published on a weekly basis during the academic year.

 L.E.X.
 Outreach Program

-The Faculty of Law of McGill University founded the Law-Éducation-Connexion Outreach Program, also called the L.E.X.
-Outreach Program, in 2006.
+The Faculty of Law of McGill University founded the Law-Éducation-Connexion Outreach Program (also known as the L.E.X.
+Outreach Program) in 2006.
 The program has law student volunteers deliver presentations at local schools and answer student questions.
 The program targets youth in communities that are traditionally underrepresented in the legal field and schools that have high dropout rates, with the goal of encouraging an interest in post-secondary education and legal studies.
 In 2009, the program was expanded following a donation from the Beaverbrook Canadian Foundation.